khryzmd/Flight-Booking-App/README.md

     - *Notification API:* For sending booking confirmations and updates via email.

 - **Hardware Interfaces**:
-  -The system will interact with standard web server hardware to host the application and manage user requests.
+  - The system will interact with standard web server hardware to host the application and manage user requests.
 No specialized hardware interfaces are required beyond typical web server capabilities.

 - **Software Interfaces**:
   - The application will interact with several software systems and libraries: